 Essex 11 Plus

-The New Schools Admissions Code, by law from 2012 , due to take effect for admissions for Entry in September 2013, states that schools must take all reasonable steps to inform parents of the outcome of tests before the closing deadline for applications on October 31st 2012.
+The Schools Admissions Code, that came into effect in 2012, stated that by law, schools must take all reasonable steps to inform parents of the outcome of tests before the closing deadline for the Common Application form (CAF) on October 31st.

 Essex and Southend grammar school admissions are managed by the Consortium of Selective Schools in Essex (CSSE), Telephone: 01245 348257.
 The office is open 9am to 4.30pm Monday to Friday, term time only.

-The schools have one common selection test and all selective places are awarded on the basis of a pupil’s ability, as defined by their test score.
+The schools have one common selection test except from Chelmsford County High School for Girls, who have opted to administer their own tests from 2013.
+All selective places are awarded on the basis of a pupil’s ability, as defined by their test score.

 Beyond that, places are allocated according to the criteria of the individual schools, all of which vary.
 All the links below take you to the Admissions Policies of the schools in the Consortium.